E (mathematical constant): History

-The first references to the constant were published in 1618 in the table of an appendix of a work on logarithms by John Napier.
+The first references to this constant were published in 1618 in the table of an appendix of a work on logarithms by John Napier.
 However, this did not contain the constant itself, but simply a list of logarithms to the base $e$.
 It is assumed that the table was written by William Oughtred.
+In 1661, Christiaan Huygens studied how to compute logarithms by geometrical methods and calculated a quantity that, in retrospect, is the base-10 logarithm of e, but he did not recognize e itself as a quantity of interest.

 The constant itself was introduced by Jacob Bernoulli in 1683, for solving the problem of continuous compounding of interest.